innager/MIRSA/README.md

 ### Incrementing

-Incrementing a number in a \textbf{mixed radix} system can follow the same principal as in standard systems: going from right to left, find the first position that can be incremented, add $1$, and set all the positions to the right of that position to $0$:
+Incrementing a number in a __mixed radix__ system can follow the same principal as in standard systems: going from right to left, find the first position that can be incremented, add $1$, and set all the positions to the right of that position to $0$:

 <p align="center">
 <img src="suppl/incr2.png" alt="" width=650>